jeremyfelt/multisite-notes/network-classification.md

 1. Used to redirect to `upgrade.php` if a DB version mismatch is detected and this is not multisite.
 	* This is valid for both open and closed networks.

+## wp-admin/index.php

+1. Used in determining what help message to provide for the dashboard.
+If multisite, the message about recent and popular plugins is left out.
+	* This could be modified to change if a site has the ability to install new plugins.